QuentinRa/blog.quentinra.dev/tools/doxygen/docs/tags/file.md

 [Go back](../c.md)

-A comment for a file have
+Comment for a file should have

 * ``\file name`` : name of the file, **required**
 * ``\author name`` : list of authors, not required